-A pleasant stroll from Notting Hill and Westbourne Grove, this five-bedroom house is a study in light and serenity.
+A pleasant stroll from Notting Hill and Westbourne Grove, this glass-clad five-bedroom mews house is a study in light and serenity.

 Originally a stable and later a cluster of design studios, the mews was sympathetically knocked through to form an elongated, L-shaped home, where 5,000sq ft is distributed over two levels.
 This is lateral living at its very best.
 Inside, its clean, whitewashed structure complements the more intricate décor where natural elements work in harmony with thoughtful design and a chinoiserie aesthetic.
 A homage to wood and marble, this property contrasts historic craft pieces alongside modern-day furnishings in an inspired setting that creates a sense of unity.